zluo01/color-thief/README.md

 # color-thief

-A high performance Golang module for grabbing the color palette from an image.
-Instead of implement conventional Modified Median Color Quantization (MMCQ), it implements Xiaolin Wu's Color Quantizer[[1]](#1) as well as
+A high performance Golang module for grabbing color palettes from images.
+Instead of implementing conventional Modified Median Color Quantization (MMCQ), it implements Xiaolin Wu's Color Quantizer[[1]](#1) as well as
 Weighted Sort-Means + Wu algorithm[[2]](#2).
-They both yield much better color quantization result from the evaluations.[[2]](#2).
+They both yield much better color quantization result from the evaluation.[[2]](#2).

 ### performance:
 #### Wu's Color Quantizer